 This software is very smart, so it can recognize any device with a file system.
 In addition, it provides extra useful features, email notification to get final result without waitting, daily/weekly/monthly schedule sync to not missing any changes.
 Now, let's see how it works.

 1. Connect your SD card using a card reader or directly connect your Android phone to computer via USB cable.
 Then, download, install and launch AOMEI Backupper Standard.

-2. Click Backup and File Sync subsequently.
+2. Click Sync and Basic Sync subsequently.
 This feature keep a copy of your important file, while allowing you to easily view files anytime anywhere.
 If you take data security very seriously, click "File Backup" as instead.

 4. Click the drop-down menu and choose Select a cloud drive.
 Then, tap on Google Drive and click OK to exit this window.
 Finally, click Start Sync if there is no problem.

 • If you want to sync files continuously and keep the changes at a regular interval, click "Schedule" and select daily/weekly/monthly.

 • If you want to real-time sync files and keep its up-to-date, please use "Real-time sync (supported by AOMEI Backupper Professional)" under the Sync tab.
 It's recommened for users who modify files very frequently or work with a team.

 • Don't midify source folder name, otherwise the program will not sync your files anymore.

 That's all for how to backup SD card to Google Drive.
 Whatever your purpose is to retain a copy of backup, transfer, or flexible access, you can reliaze it with the given solutions, including Google Drive mobile or desktop apps, and third-party party backup & sync software.
 However, many users may find that Google Drive cannot recognize your SD card while syncing.
 It's really annoying.